Illegal apartment reservations in Spain

 Home > News > Illegal apartment reservations in Spain

 A squatter, or as they call it in Spain, okupa, is a person who lives in a property without the owner's consent.
-The squatters in Spain and the movement they represent have attracted more and more widespread attention and debate in the country in recent years.
-Every year, 15,000-17,000 apartments are occupied illegally, a significant majority of which (43%) are in Barcelona and its surroundings, but apartment reservations are also common in Valencia and Andalusia.
-The tenants have created a market situation in which the owners are afraid that if they rent out their property, the tenant will stay there without paying, so they ask the tenants for half a year or even a year in advance.
+Squatters in Spain have attracted widespread attention and debate in recent years.
+Every year, 15,000-17,000 apartments are occupied illegally, with a significant majority (43%) in Barcelona and its surroundings.
+Squatting is also common in Valencia and Andalusia.
+Property owners fear that tenants will stay without paying, so they ask for several months or even a year in advance.

-This article aims to present the phenomenon of squatting in Spain, its background, frequency of occurrence and how to prevent it.
-We also give some advice on legal and other practical ways to get rid of uninvited "guests".
+This article aims to present the phenomenon of squatting in Spain, its background, frequency, and how to prevent it.
+We also provide advice on legal and practical ways to remove uninvited guests.

 THE OKUPA MOVEMENT IN SPAIN

-The occupation, also known as the "occupation" or "occupation" movement, has a long history in Spain.
-The first known cases appeared in the mid-20th century, when some young activist groups began occupying vacant buildings to protest housing problems and economic inequality.
-The Occupy movement grew rapidly and lives on in the 21st century.
-In the Spanish language, the letter "k" is almost never used, but in the word okupa, it is exceptionally so.
-This also symbolizes a kind of rebellion, promoting deviation from the traditional.
+The occupation movement has a long history in Spain.
+The first cases appeared in the mid-20th century, when young activist groups occupied vacant buildings to protest housing problems and economic inequality.
+The Occupy movement grew rapidly and continues today.
+In the Spanish language, the letter "k" is rarely used, but in the word okupa, it symbolizes rebellion and deviation from tradition.

 BACKGROUND AND REASONS

-1. Housing problems : Due to the high rent prices and the lack of affordable housing in Spain, many people are unable to live in normal conditions.
+1. Housing problems: Due to high rent prices and the lack of affordable housing in Spain, many people cannot live in normal conditions.

 Development of the number of squatters by province